CityOfPhiladelphia/phila-ui/docs/content/en/installation-and-usage.md

 ## Importing components

 ### Global import and registration
-PhilaUI can be imported and registered globally, so all components are available on all pages.
+PhilaUI can be imported and registered globally, this way, all of the components are available on all pages.

 ```js
 //import it